f5devcentral/f5-agility-labs-private-cloud/docs/intro.rst

 |image0|

-You will be connecting via RDP to the Windows host to perform all the steps in this lab.
+You will be connecting via RDP to a Windows host to perform all the steps in this lab.

 Lab Components